 Turn it around.
 Take control.
 Find the way forward.

 Get yourself back to being in balance so you can move on!

 You can do this!

-I was a Samaritan volunteer for several years so am also a good listener, able to empathise without judgement.
+I was a Samaritan volunteer for several years and am also a good listener, able to empathise without judgement.
 My shamanic training taught me to tune in and sense what is required as well, intuitively giving me information in addition to the words we exchange.

-Get started with a 45 minute consultation with me, let me be here for you as you get your life back on track.
+Get started with a 45 minute consultation, let me support you to get your life back on track.